 The Retirement Trust Fund Investments are also held separately from those of other Borough funds.
-There is currently a checking account with a carrying amount of \$679,053.
-The entire balance was exposed to custodial credit risk at December 31, 2015.
+There are currently two checking accounts with, combined, a carrying amount and bank balance of \$679,867. \$413,930 of this balance was exposed to custodial credit risk at December 31, 2016.